 - Represented Vertex Pharmaceuticals in its $2.1 billion strategic research and collaboration agreement with CRISPR Therapeutics focused on the use of CRISPR’s gene editing technology, known as CRISPR-Cas9, to discover and develop potential new treatments aimed at the underlying genetic causes of human disease for a number of selected targets.

 - Represented Allergan in its agreement with Merck & Co under which Allergan acquired exclusive worldwide rights to Merck’s investigational small molecule oral calcitonin gene-related peptide (CGRP) receptor antagonists, which are being developed for the treatment and prevention of migraine.
 Under the agreement, Allergan will acquire these rights for an upfront payment of $250 million.
 Merck will additionally be entitled to receive potential development and commercial milestone payments and tiered double-digit royalties based on commercialization of the programs.
 Allergan will be fully responsible for the development, manufacturing and commercialization of the products.

 - Represented Aegerion Pharmaceuticals in its $325 million acquisition of AstraZeneca’s Myalept, also known as metreleption, the only U.S. approved orphan product designed to treat complications of leptin deficiency in patients with generalized lipodystrophy.

 - Represented Acceleron Pharma in its initial public offering and concurrent private placement by Celgene with aggregate proceeds of $94 million.
-Also represented Acceleron in its follow-on public offering with aggregate proceeds of $129 million.
+Also represented Acceleron in multiple follow-on public offerings.

 - Represented Aegerion Pharmaceuticals, Inc. in its $300 million convertible senior notes offering.